tonyynot/anthernet/_posts/2017-09-15-web-browser-privacy-and-security.md

 ---
 layout: post
-title: Web Browser Privacy and Security - A Quick Rundown
+title: Web Browser Privacy and Security
 date: 2017-09-15 00:18:23
 author: Anthony Ramella
 categories: security privacy
 image_preview:
-description:
+description: A brief rundown of the privacy and security of third-party browsers.
+Some solutions are offered and many links are provided.
 ---

 ## Chrome